Cassettedev/CassetteNotes/Wiki/Humanities/Philosophy/Philosophy.md

 In its earliest uses, Philosophy was used to roughly mean "the study of anything".
 Ancient Greek philosophers studied math, physics, poetry, music, politics, and many other subjects.
 As academia developed and the concept of science and [[STEM]] was created, philosophy began to be defined as "thinking about questions".
 A definition that still holds true today.

 ## Branches of philosophy
-There are three main branches of philosophy.
+There are three main branches of philosophy, with two subsections in **value theory**.
 These are categories that questions and schools of thought fall into.

 The three branches are: